Kiloutre/TekkenMovesetExtractor/README.md

 ### Installing & Walkthrough

 ### Python 3.6.5

+Note: Python 3.6.5 and PIP aren't required if you run the .exe, only if you want to run the source code.

 1. Download version 3.6.5 of Python from the link provided.
 Making sure to pick the "Windows x86-64 executable installer" under files, if you're running windows that is.